dcmi/pids_in_dc/README.md

 You may also add a questions, or a suggested solution, by raising an issue (see above) and tagging it approriately.

-For annumcement about this initiative, please join this open Google Group:
+For annoucements about this initiative, please join this open Google Group:

 pids-in-dublin-core@googlegroups.com